Course Introduction

 - Unknown

-Quantum computers can solve NP-Hard problems, like the traveling salesperson problem.
+Quantum computers can efficiently solve NP-Hard problems, like the traveling salesperson problem.

 - True